 Canoe camping is great fun and provides campers with an exciting opportunity to canoe to their campsites.
 Two of the most popular sites in Wharton State Forest include the Lower Forge camp site on the Batsto River and the Mullica River campsite on the Mullica River.
 Both sites are access either by foot or by canoe or kayak.

 Lower Forge Wilderness Camp Via Canoe or Kayak

 This campsite is accessed either by paddling upstream from Quaker Bridge or downstream from the Hampton Furnace on the Batsto River.
 If going from Quaker Bridge via canoe or kayak, the paddle will take about an hour depending on skill level.
 If paddling from Hampton Furnace put-in, it will take about 3 hours depending on skill level.
 Please note, paddlers will likely encounter obstacles such as trees across the river paddling from Hampton Furnace, so know your skill level and willingness to portage over or around obstacles.
 For many, this type of paddling in a wilderness area is part of the adventure; for others it's an unecessary inconvenience.

-Link to Pinelands Adventures to learn more about camping and canoeing on the Batsto River.
+Visit Pinelands Adventures to learn more about camping and canoeing on the Batsto River.

 Mullica River Camp via Canoe or Kayak

 The Mullica River camp can be reached by canoe or kayak from Atsion.
 It is about a 2 hour paddle depending on skills and water levels.